NCPalacios/EDHEC_DataStorytelling/README.md

 ### Useful Websites
-+ **DataVisualization.ch Selection** (http://selection.datavisualization.ch) is a collection of tools that we, the people behind Datavisualization.ch, work with on a daily basis and recommend warmly.
-This is not a list of everything out there, but instead a thoughtfully curated selection of our favourite tools that will make your life easier creating meaningful and beautiful data visualizations.
++ **DataVisualization.ch Selection** (http://selection.datavisualization.ch) is a collection of tools that we, the people behind Datavisualization.ch, work with on a daily basis and highly recommend.
+This is not a list of everything out there.
+This is a thoughtfully curated selection of our favourite tools that will make creating meaningful and beautiful data visualizations easier.
 + **Visualising Data Website** http://www.visualisingdata.com/resources presents a quite exhaustive list of tools